MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ns-sidebandaudio-_sidebandaudio_endpoint_descriptor2.md

 The second version of the SIDEBANDAUDIO_ENDPOINT_DESCRIPTOR struct.
 This version allows the controller driver to provide custom device properties to add to the audio device's interface.

-It describes the characteristics of an Sideband audio Endpoint.
+It describes the characteristics of a Sideband audio Endpoint.
 Audio driver should query this information to build the KS filter representing this endpoint.

 ## -struct-fields